-Water, Sewer and Other Utilities:
+Utilities, Water, and Sewer and Other Utilities:

-The applicant shall install utilities in the right-of-way of all subdivision roads and laterals to the property line of each building lot.
-All such utility system installations shall be at the expense of the applicant and shall be installed in accordance with all applicable State, Local, and utility company regulations.
+Where, on new subdivision roads, multiple lots are created that may require new, typically demanded utility service lines, take applicant shall install utilities-such service lines to each lot in accordance with the expected lot uses.
+Such service lines shall be installed in the road rights-of-waysubdivision roads and laterals to the property line of each building lotall of-.
+All such utility system installations shall be at the expense of the applicant and shall be installed in accordance with all applicable Federal, State, ocall\Town, and utility company regulations.

-Any roadway and outdoor lighting installed by the applicant shall be compatible with current Town roadway lighting.
+Any roadway and or outdoor lighting installed by the applicant shall -with-current Town roadway lightingbe compatible conform to the Town's dark sky policy, regulation, or ordinance pursuant to RSA 9-E:3.

-The Board may require the extension of Town water and/or sewer to and within a proposed subdivision that shall be at the expense of the applicant and without cost to the Town where, in the sole judgement of the Board, existing lines are within a reasonable distance of the proposed subdivision.
+The Board may require the extension of Town water and/or sewer to and within a proposed subdivision that shall be at the expense of the applicant and without cost to the Town where, in the sole judgment of the Board, existing lines are within a reasonable distance of the proposed subdivision.

-Any common sewer or common water supply system shall be designed and installed in accordance with New Hampshire State regulations.
+Any common sewer or common water supply system shall be designed and installed in accordance with New Hampshire Stateall applicable regulations.

 If either Town water or Town sewer are not available, it shall be the responsibility of the applicant to provide adequate information to prove that the area of each lot is adequate to permit the installation and operation of an individual sewage disposal system (septic tank and drainage field) and/or an individual potable water system.
 A report establishing adequacy in accordance with existing State regulations shall be provided.
-A certified professional shall locate the best location of each private sewerage and potable water system and shall submit a typical design for each system also in accordance with State regulations.
+A certified professional shall locate the best location of each private sewerage and potable water system and shall submit a typical design for each system-also in accordance with State regulations.